 We provide hearing care services — whatever they may be—and that can include diagnostic hearing tests.
-Your first visit with our audiologist, Dr. Rudden, will start with answering questions about your medical and hearing history.
-Next, she will look into your ears using a light, called an otoscope, to check for anything in the ear canal that might affect your hearing.
+Your first visit with one of our audiologists will start with answering questions about your medical and hearing history.
+Next, they will look into your ears using a light, called an otoscope, to check for anything in the ear canal that might affect your hearing.
 Then, you will be set up in our Sound Booth where several types of tests will be conducted to map your hearing test results.
 These tests will assess:

 - Whether there is hearing loss